d-krupke/cpsat-primer/README.md

 **Key Benefits:**

-- **Efficiency**: Lazy construction of bonus variables ensures that only necessary variables are created, reducing memory usage and computational overhead.
+- **Efficiency**: Lazy construction of variables ensures that only necessary variables are created, reducing memory usage and computational overhead.
-- **Simplicity**: By just creating the bonus variables when accessed, we do not need any logic to decide which variables are needed upfront, simplifying the model construction process.
+- **Simplicity**: By just creating the variables when accessed, we do not need any logic to decide which variables are needed upfront, simplifying the model construction process.